Wrapper (clothing): West African kaftan/boubou

-Yoruba iro

-In Yorubaland, Nigeria, the wrapper is commonly, called an iro in the Yoruba language, pronounced i-roh.
+In Nigeria and other parts of Yorubaland, the wrapper is commonly called an iro in Yoruba, pronounced i-roh.
 The literal translation is "the act of wrapping."
 The wrapper is usually worn with a matching headscarf or head tie that is called a gele in Yoruba, pronounced geh-leh.
-A full wrapper ensemble consists of three garments, a blouse, called a buba, pronounced boo-bah the iro and a headscarf called a head tie in English and a gele in Yoruba.
+A full wrapper ensemble consists of three garments, a blouse, called a buba, pronounced boo-bah, the iro and a headscarf called a head tie called gele in Yoruba.
 Traditional male attire is called a agbada.
-A wrapper takes metres of quality fabric.